Acceptable Use Policy

 - Enforcement Procedures

-- Reporting Observed Violations – If an individual has observed or otherwise is aware of a violation of this Policy, but has not been harmed by the alleged violation, he or she may report any evidence to the Systems Authority overseeing the facility most directly involved, or to the TCDIS, which must investigate the allegation and (if appropriate) refer the matter to College disciplinary and/or law enforcement authorities.
+- Reporting Observed Violations – If an individual has observed or otherwise is aware of a violation of this Policy, but has not been harmed by the alleged violation, he or she may report any evidence to the Systems Authority overseeing the facility most directly involved, or to the TUDIS, which must investigate the allegation and (if appropriate) refer the matter to University disciplinary and/or law enforcement authorities.

 - Disciplinary Procedures – Alleged violations of this policy will be pursued in accordance with the appropriate disciplinary procedures for faculty, staff, and students, as outlined in the Faculty Handbook, Staff Personnel Policies, various student regulations, and other applicable materials.
-Staff members who are members of College-recognized bargaining units will be disciplined for violations of this policy in accordance with the relevant disciplinary provisions set forth in the agreements covering their bargaining units.
+Staff members who are members of University-recognized bargaining units will be disciplined for violations of this policy in accordance with the relevant disciplinary provisions set forth in the agreements covering their bargaining units.

-- Penalties – Individuals found to have violated this policy may be subject to penalties provided for in other College’s policies dealing with the underlying conduct.
+- Penalties – Individuals found to have violated this policy may be subject to penalties provided for in other University’s policies dealing with the underlying conduct.
 Violators may also face IT-specific penalties, including temporary or permanent reduction or elimination of some or all IT privileges.
 The appropriate penalties shall be determined by the applicable disciplinary authority in consultation with the Systems Administrator.